SanskarGosavi2003/Bubble_Shooter/README.md

 # Hey this is Sanskar

-This is my bubble shppter game i created for the cs 101 project
+This is my bubble shooter game i created for the cs 101 project

 As basic controls for this game I have included various different movements